-- The main objective of this course is to familiarise the students with various sensing technologies and various sensors used in engineering. - Students will be inspired to collect data using sensors and analyse& interpret the collected data. - Further, the course will focus on equipping the students to interface various sensors with computing platforms
+- The main objective of this course is to familiarise the students with measurement systems and various sensing technologies and various sensors used in engineering and science. - Students will be inspired to collect data using sensors, analyse and interpret the collected data. - Further, the course will focus on equipping the students to interface various sensors with computing platforms